-Dr. Tong performs your procedure general anesthesia, or IV sedation (twilight) anesthesia.
+Dr. Tong can perform the Rhinoplasty procedure under two types of anesthesia: general anesthesia or IV sedation (twilight) anesthesia.
 During the time you are under general anesthetic, you will be asleep and completely unaware of your surroundings.
 If you are under twilight anesthesia, you may be aware that you are undergoing surgery from time to time during the procedure, but should feel no pain.
-Your surgery is conducted in the private surgery centre within the medical complex where Dr. Tong’s office is also located, in Yorkville.
+Your surgery is conducted in the private surgery centre within the medical complex where Dr. Tong’s plastic surgery office is also located, in Yorkville.

 Dr. Tong starts your Rhinoplasty by making small nasal incisions, and exposing the underlying nasal cartilage and bone.
 Maneuvers are then performed as needed, in order to remove the hump, refine and elevate the tip, decrease (or increase) the projection, and reduce the width of the nose.
 The surgical maneuvers vary, depending on the individual case.

 The hump is removed by shaving cartilage and bone.
 The appearance of the nasal tip is altered to improve definition by removing, stitching, or adding cartilage in the tip area.
 The septum is straightened, as needed (again through removal, bending, scoring, or reinforcing the cartilage).
 The nasal bones are often repositioned slightly to achieve a thinner, more elegant look.

 After the last stitches are placed, you will be placed in a special protective Rhinoplasty dressing (nasal splint), and then gently awakened from anesthesia.